Conserving land and improving outdoor recreation

 LWCF is not funded by taxpayer dollars.
 Instead a portion of offshore drilling fees are designated to protect important land and water for all Americans.
 The program is authorized to receive up to $900 million each year, but most of these funds have been diverted elsewhere.
 LWCF has been around for more than half a century, but in that time more than half its intended funding has been raided for other, non-conservation purposes.

 Over the past five decades, LWCF has touched every state and had an important impact in Minnesota.

 The Great American Outdoors Act (S. 3422) and Economic Stimulus in the Time of COVID-19

 On June 17, 2020, the US Senate voted 73-25 to pass the Great American Outdoors Act.
 The bill then passed in the US House of Representatives on July 22, in a 310-107 vote.
-The President is expected to sign the bill soon.
+The President signed it into law on August 4th, 2020.